LizzyonGit/sotis-lifecoach/README.md

 - Bootstrap 5.3
 - Figma for wireframes
-- Chrome Dev tools for verifying responsibility and troubleshooting code
+- Chrome DevTools for verifying responsibility and troubleshooting code
 - Gitpod for coding
 - GitHub for version control and hosting
-- Google fonts for my font pair
+- Google Fonts for my font pair
 - Fontawesome for my icons
 - TinyPNG for compressing image size and converting to webp
 - Paint for resizing and cropping images